Inside the black box: Neural network-based real-time prediction of US recessions: Conclusion

-This paper introduces two main contributions.
-Firstly, it focuses on LSTM and GRU, specialized recurrent neural network models that address issues like exploding and vanishing gradients in standard recurrent neural networks.
-The performance of these models is compared with simple feed-forward neural networks, which face the challenge of specifying temporal dependence in advance, and with traditional linear models in the context of predicting recessions.
-Secondly, the paper employs the SHAP method to assess the importance of features in GRU for different forecast horizons.
-The three main findings are as follows: Firstly, LSTM and GRU demonstrate strong out-of-sample performance in recession forecasting, particularly excelling in long-term predictions across five forecasting horizons based on various statistical performance metrics.
-Secondly, there are differences in how GRU and ridge logistic regression models evaluate the importance of predictors.
-The variable order differs for each forecasting horizon between GRU and Ridge models.
-While some variables are significant in both models, their specific ranking varies notably.
-This suggests that GRU and Ridge models assign different weights to variables, potentially due to the neural network's capacity to capture nonlinear relationships and assign varied weights based on distinct patterns.
-Furthermore, the SHAP values of GRU models show a more balanced distribution among variables compared to the ridge model.
+The three main findings are as follows: Firstly, LSTM and GRU demonstrate strong out-of-sample performance in recession forecasting across five forecast horizons, particularly in long-term predictions.
+Secondly, there are differences in how GRU and the ridge logit model evaluate the variable importance.
+The variable order differs between GRU and the ridge model for each forecast horizon.
+While some variables are significant in both models, their ranking varies notably.
+This suggests that GRU and the ridge model assign different weights to variables, potentially due to the neural network's capacity to capture nonlinear relationships and assign varied weights based on distinct patterns.
+Furthermore, the SHAP values of GRU models show a more balanced distribution among variables than the ridge model.
 This is evident in the smaller variation in medians between variables.
 The difference is particularly noticeable in the short-term scenario (up to 3 months), where the ridge model heavily relies on the S\&P 500 index.
 Moreover, the ridge model displays numerous outliers in SHAP values, indicating high sensitivity to changes in macroeconomic and financial conditions.
-In contrast, this underscores the GRU model's robustness.
+In contrast, this emphasizes GRU's robustness.
 The within variation of GRU-based SHAP values for some variables is significantly larger than for others.
 Certain variables show minimal change in SHAP values, while others exhibit considerable variation.
 This contrast is less pronounced in the ridge model outcomes, where variances are more evenly distributed, reflected in similar box sizes across variables.
-This suggests that the GRU has a more adaptable modeling framework, capable of adjusting variable weights in response to shifts in economic conditions.
-Conversely, the ridge model has relatively fixed variable orders, with limited flexibility for variation.
-Lastly, although the primary predictors for GRU and ridge logistic regression models show slight differences, key indicators such as the S\&P 500 index, real GDP, and private residential fixed investment consistently play a significant role in short-term predictions (up to 3 months).
+This suggests that the GRU has a more adaptable modeling framework capable of adjusting variable weights in response to shifts in economic conditions.
+Conversely, the ridge model has relatively fixed variable orders with limited flexibility for variation.
+Lastly, although the primary predictors for GRU and ridge logit models show slight differences, key indicators such as the S\&P 500 index, real GDP, and private residential fixed investment consistently play a significant role in short-term predictions (up to 3 months).
 For longer-term forecasts (6 months or more), the term spread and producer price index become more prominent.
-These results are supported by LIME and marginal effects, respectively.
+Other interpretation methods support these results, such as the local interpretable model-agnostic explanations (LIME) for GRU and the marginal effects for the ridge logit model.